markjprice/cs8dotnetcore3/dotnet5.md

 </Project>
 ```
-For the `CalculatorLibUnitTests` project, the additional referenced NuGet packages for unit testing can use the latest versions, as shown in the following markup:
+For the `CalculatorLibUnitTests` project, the additional referenced NuGet packages for unit testing can use the latest versions including preview versions, as shown in the following markup:
 ```
 <Project Sdk="Microsoft.NET.Sdk">